open-rmf/crossflow/handbook/src/what_is_crossflow.md

 Crossflow is a general-purpose Rust library for reactive and async programming.
 It simplifies the challenges of implementing highly async software systems that may have parallel activities with interdependencies, conditional branching, and/or cycles.
-Its specialty is implementing event-driven state machines.
+Its specialty is creating event-driven multi-agent state machines.

-Implemented in Rust on the [Bevy](https://bevy.org/) [ECS](https://en.wikipedia.org/wiki/Entity_component_system), crossflow has high performance and safe parallelism, making it suitable for highly responsive low-level state machines, just as well as high-level visually programmed event orchestrators.
+Implemented in Rust on the [Bevy](https://bevy.org/) [ECS](https://en.wikipedia.org/wiki/Entity_component_system), crossflow has high performance and guaranteed-safe parallelism, making it suitable for highly responsive low-level state machines, just as well as high-level visually programmed device orchestrators.

 ## Workflows